AndersDeleuran/ShapeOpGHPython/README.md

 4) Add a reference to the Grasshopper Libraries folder. <br/>

 **Installing  ShapeOp.dll and vcomp120.dll**<br/>
-You can either place these files in the default Windows folder (C:\Windows) or the Grasshopper Libraries folder.
+You can either place these files in the default Windows folder (C:\Windows) or the Grasshopper Libraries folder (remember to unblock the files).
 In the latter case you will have to add the Grasshopper Libraries folder path to the Window path:

 1) Navigate to "Control Panel\System and Security\System".<br/>
 2) Click "Advanced System Settings".<br/>